A Scientific Research About Bulimia Nervosa

 Diagnosis of Bulimia

-Recurrent inappropriate compensatory behavior in order to prevent weight gain, such as self-induced vomiting, misuse of laxatives, diuretics, or other medications, fasting, or excessive exercise.
+2. Recurrent inappropriate compensatory behaviors aimed at preventing weight gain, including self-induced vomiting, misuse of laxatives, diuretics, or other medications, fasting, or excessive exercise.

-The binge eating and inappropriate compensatory behaviors both occur, on average, at least once a week for three months.
+3. Frequency and duration: Binge eating and compensatory behaviors occur, on average, at least once per week for three months.

-The disturbance does not occur exclusively during episodes of anorexia nervosa.”
+5. Exclusion criterion: The disturbance does not occur exclusively during episodes of Anorexia Nervosa.

 Symptoms